 - Avoid direct sunlight during drying, as this may fade the colors.

 Tips for Machine Washing

 First, check the care label before machine washing your knitwear or other delicates.
 To extend the life of your clothes, select the gentle, low-temperature program and the appropriate washing agent.

 And there you have it.
 7 tips to extend the life of your clothes.

 Your clothes deserve to be treated well.
 Always keep in mind that you not only spent your money on them.
 A multitude of resources was also needed to produce them.
 So, choose your clothes well, and take good care of them to make them last.
 Most certainly, they will reward you with making you look fabulous for years.

 Have you ever ruined your most-loved piece of clothing simply because you misinterpreted the care label?
 I did.
 Thus, I’ve prepared an overview of laundry symbols, just in case:

-You love your cashmere jumper or silk blouse and want them to be in your wardrobe for a long time?
-Here are my best tips on how to take specifically care of luxury fabrics:
+Do you want your cashmere jumper or silk blouse to be in your wardrobe for a long time?
+Here are my best tips on how to specifically take care of luxury fabrics:

-Organizing your closet and maintaining your clothes and shoes ensures your most-loved items are available whenever you want to wear them.
-This is essential, but there are more ways to optimize your wardrobe:
+Keeping your clothes and shoes in perfect shape ensures they are available whenever you want to wear them.
+This is essential, but there are more ways to organize and optimize your wardrobe:

 What are your best tips on how to extend the life of your clothes?
 Any hacks you’d like to share?
 Leave a comment below and help other readers make their garments look beautiful for a long time.